 |Cl 3k||Is in tune with other dimensions as well as one's own|

 |Cl 5k||Mind is one with all reality, aware of all simultaneously|

 Psyche (Psc): "He who gains a victory over other men is strong; but he who gains a victory over himself is all powerful." - Lao Tzu

 Somewhat similar in function to the Endurance ability, Psyche is a gauge of one's mental fortitude.
 It is an excellent descriptor of the sheer strength of will and personality one has, detailing such elusive quantities as mental presence and a sense of focus.
 While all mental abilities are used in psychic combat to some extent, one's Psyche determines a large component of their success in such arenas, making it vital to anyone making use of mental powers, regardless of their origins.

 Psyche is subdivided into two secondary abilities: Willpower and Presence.
 Willpower, often shortened to Psc (will), is a body's mental core, how intent and focused they can be in the face of distraction and adversity.
 Willpower comes into play when fending off efforts to bend a body's will, such as mind control, hypnosis, and sometimes even drugging.
 Those with a lesser Willpower score are easily swayed by the dogmas and manipulations of others, while those with greater Willpower walk their own path.

 Presence, abbreviated Psc (pre), denotes how well a character can exert his or her personality upon others.
-It describes how persuasive one can be, either by using leadership skills or intimidation techniques (or both), and describes how hard said character has to work in order to get what they want from others.
+It describes how persuasive one can be, either by using leadership skills or intimidation techniques (or both), and describes how hard said character has to work to get what they want from others.
 It also comes into play when teaching others or training animals, manipulating others subtly, and in various other tactics used on the job by policemen, lawyers, and politicians to control their environment.

 |Fe 2||Readily dominated or (re)programmed by others|